karlwilcox/website-build/pages/tolkien/overview.md

 All told, I know have about six shelf-feet of books, well over a million words that I am working through...

-I have listed all these owned works here (TBD), and you can find my notes on each of the works by searching out the "tolkien" tag in my reviews section (also TBD).
+I have listed all these owned works in the [reading list here](/tolkien/reading-list) , and you can find my notes on each of the works by searching out the "tolkien" tag in my reviews section (also TBD).